vuejs/petite-vue/README.md

 # petite-vue

-`petite-vue` is a subset of Vue optimized for progressive enhancement.
+`petite-vue` is an alternative distribution of Vue optimized for progressive enhancement.
 It provides the same template syntax and reactivity mental model with standard Vue.
 However, it is specifically optimized for "sprinkling" small amount of interactions on an existing HTML page rendered by a server framework.

-- 5.5kb min+brotli w/ most non-component features
+- Only 5.5kb
 - DOM-based, mutates in place
 - Driven by `@vue/reactivity`

 ## Usage

-`petite-vue` has one special directive: `v-scope` that is not present in standard Vue.
-Use it to mark regions on the page that should be controlled by `petite-vue`:

 ```html
 <script src="https://unpkg.com/petite-vue" defer init></script>